wp-plugins/google-maps-master/readme.txt

 * Real-Time Bicycling
 * Real-Time Weather Forecasts
 * Accurate Weather Forecasts if you click the forecast icon
-* According to the zoom level of the map, it will also display real time cloud overlays
+* According to the zoom level of the map, it will also display real time clouds overlay
 * Option to display Weather in Fahrenheit or Celsius (metric)
 * Includes 1 Marker
 * Includes all Marker options